krptn/krypton/README-CONFIGS.md

 pysec.configs.defaultIterations = 600000 # Number of iterations for PBKDF2

-pysec.configs.defaultCryptoperiod = 2 # Approx. Number of years for the cryptoperiod of a key
+pysec.configs.defaultCryptoperiod = 2 # Approx. number of years for the cryptoperiod of a key
 ```

 For the following settings please see [Databases](README-DATABASES.md)